 Income Taxes.
 The Company follows the liability method of accounting for income taxes under which deferred tax assets and liabilities are recognized for the future tax consequences of (i) temporary differences between the tax basis of assets and liabilities and their reported amounts in the consolidated financial statements and (ii) operating loss and tax credit carry-forwards for tax purposes.
 Deferred tax assets are reduced by a valuation allowance when, based upon management's estimates, it is more likely than not that a portion of the deferred tax assets will not be realized in a future period.
-The Company recognized a full valuation allowance as of June 30, 2019 and June 30, 2018 and has not recognized any tax provision or benefit for any of the periods.
+The Company recognized a full valuation allowance as of June 30, 2020 and June 30, 2019 and has not recognized any tax provision or benefit for any of the periods.
 The Company reviews its tax positions quarterly for tax uncertainties.
-The Company did not have any uncertain tax positions as of June 30, 2019 or June 30, 2018.
+The Company did not have any uncertain tax positions as of June 30, 2020 or June 30, 2019.
 The Tax Cuts and Jobs Act was signed into law on December 22, 2017, and enacts significant changes to U.S. income tax and related laws.
 Among other things, the Tax Cuts and Jobs Act reduces the top U.S. corporate income tax rate from 35.0% to 21.0%, and makes changes to certain other business-related exclusions, deductions and credits.
-The Company has assessed the impact of the tax bill on the financial statements as of June 30, 2018.
-Due to the Company's full valuation allowance, the changes to the income tax provision as a result of the bill are not expected to have a consolidated financial statement impact.
+Further guidance and clarifications continue to be issued regarding the regulations and provisions of the Act.
+The Company will continue to monitor these new regulations and analyze their applicability and impact on the Company.